-Founded in 2016, Sweet P Social is a tech platform that connects brands and innovative creatives all around the world.
+Founded in 2016, Sweet P Social is a tech platform that connects successful brands and innovative creatives all around the world.
 The reason why Doone Roisin and Pierre-Antoine de Preux, a perfect mix of a playful heart and a forever-growth mindset, decided to launch the company is that they wanted to capitalise on all the knowledge that they had gained from content creation to distribution, and then reflect that on the actual brand.
 A few months ago, they also started their new adventures, th-ty Studios – A jewellery brand that offers fancy styles for women who want to buy something to spoil themselves, without an expensive price tag.
-Recently, their hard work earned a feature on the Vogue Australia.
+Recently, their successful hard work earned a feature on the Vogue Australia.

 So, Doone and Pierre talk to us about the secrets behind their successful customer engagement strategy; explain what causes them anxiety attacks and what they do to make the situation better; and point out what’s the proper way of power napping in order to maximise productivity.